What is the Great Oxygenation Event?

 The key to their existence at this time was that they didn’t need oxygen.
 They were completely anaerobic.
 In fact, oxygen was poison for cyanobacteria.

 Over time, these cyanobacteria released oxygen as a waste product.
-So much oxygen, that it kept building and building up in the oceans.
+So much oxygen, that it kept building up in the oceans.

 Eventually, oxygen filled the atmosphere.
 This marked the start of the Great Oxygenation Event.